Chidinma-Polycarp/LITA-DB/README.md

 #### ANALYZING A HEALTHCARE DATA SET SAMPLE
 **Code:**[Healthcare Dataset arranged.csv](https://github.com/user-attachments/files/17266003/Healthcare.Dataset.arranged.csv)

-**Goal:** To investigate the pattern of drug prescription by doctors.
+**Goal:** To investigate different pattern trends in the health sector.

 **Description:** This project focused on analyzing a health data set gotten from kaggle.
 It is important to note that due to the sensitivity of Health sector data, this data set was generated using the Python's Faker library to generate a dataset that mirrors the structure and attributes commonly found in healthcare records.
 This can therefore be used for only learning purposes.